 Self-Development: The Given Reality

 We Human Beings Are Born With The Potential For Curiosity, Which Guides Us To Search & Inquire.
-We Also Have To Look Upon Our Survival, But We Also Have Relatively More Capability For Reason & Logic Than Any Other Living Beings Found Till Now.
+We Also Have To Look Upon Our Survival, But We Also Have Relatively More Capability For Reasoning Than Any Other Living Beings Found Until Now.
 We Should Develop Our Conscience & Properly Understand How To Distinguish Between Right & Wrong Decisions.
 But Unfortunately, Most People Don’t Have Clarity About It.
 They're Ready To Compromise Anything By Taking Convenient Decisions Rather Than The Right Ones, Knowingly Or Unknowingly, Mainly For Their Survival, Therefore Harming Their Own Lives & Those Of Others Too.

 According To Me, Self-Development Is The Given Reality Of Our Lives, As It Helps Us Gain More Clarity About Our Lives & Lead A Truly Meaningful & Purposeful Life.
 Please Remember That It's Not The Ultimate Reality.
 It's Yet To Be Found, If There's Any.
 I’ve Created A Framework For Self-Development That I Refine Whenever Needed.
 It's Completely Open To Changes, Whether It Be The Addition Or Subtraction Of Any Points, Categories, Or Sub-Categories In It.
 It’s Strictly Not Open To Interpretation, As It Causes A Lot Of Confusion & Misunderstanding.